Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 Calling this method as it is would create our nft, but what good is a monkey non-fungible without the monkey image? 😂.
 In the next section we dive into using the Metaplex Token Metadata Program.

-## **Interacting With Metaplex Metadata Program**
+## Interacting With Metaplex Metadata Program

+> Metaplex est une infrastructure puissante (framework et plateforme) pour le développement d'écosystèmes NFTs sur la blockchain Solana, offrant des fonctionnalités avancées pour la création, la gestion et l'échange d'actifs numériques uniques et précieux.

-Metaplex offers a collection of tools, smart contracts and more, designed to make the process of creating and launching NFTs easier.
+**Metaplex** offers a collection of tools, smart contracts and more, designed to make the process of creating and launching NFTs easier.

 In this guide, we shall be using their [**Token Metadata Program**](https://developers.metaplex.com/token-metadata) to add metadata to our spl-token.

 But before that, we need to understand how Metaplex works under the hood.
-Remember ATAs(Associated Token Account).
+Remember ATAs (Associated Token Account).
 They are part of a special type of account owned and controlled by a program (smart contract) known as Program Derived Accounts.
 Simply put, they are public keys that do not have a corresponding public key.
 They have various use cases such as signing transactions, storing SOL and storing data, as used seen in the ATAs.
-They are usually derived using the program’s public key and seeds which are chosen by the developer and passed into the [**`find_program_address()`**](https://docs.rs/solana-program/latest/solana_program/pubkey/struct.Pubkey.html#method.find_program_address) function as bytes.
-This sha256 hash function looks for an address that is not on the ed25519 elliptic curve (addresses on the curve are keypairs).
+They are usually derived using the program’s public key and seeds which are chosen by the developer and passed into the [**`find_program_address()`**](https://docs.rs/solana-program/latest/solana_program/pubkey/struct.Pubkey.html#method.find_program_address) function as `bytes`.
+This **sha256** hash function looks for an address that is not on the **ed25519 elliptic curve** (addresses on the curve are keypairs).
 Further details about PDAs can be [**found here**](https://solanacookbook.com/core-concepts/pdas.html).

 The Metaplex Metadata Program also uses PDAs.
 Like the Associated Token Program, the Metadata Program uses PDAs for the **metadata account** that attaches itself to the Mint Account.
 The metadata account is derived using the following seeds, the string literal `metadata`, Token Metadata Program pubkey i.e. `metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s` and finally the public key of the `mint` account.
 Anchor has a different way of deriving PDAs but here is the code snippet for doing the above using a native Solana Rust program.